LouisTan/security_hacks/content/post/kali-persistence.md

 ---

-The Kali live mode is much more powerfull in my opinion with persistence.
-This allow the user to download programs beforehanda nd easilly bring files and collect data on site.
+The Kali live mode is much more useful with persistence.
+It allow the user to download programs beforehand and easilly bring files and collect data on site.
 In this article I will show you how to install Kali Linux with persistence and LUKS-encryption.
 </br>

 ### Portable Kali Linux with persistence